Photos 1970s 1980s

 In 1977 they produce two large series of photographs whose message is openly political.
 They want to draw the attention of the general public and of the politicians by these sordid and decadent illustrations of real modern life.
 They almost always insert in these works their selfies dressed as businessmen of the City.

-Bugger, 300 x 250 cm also in 25 parts, signed George and Gilbert, is estimated £ 700K for sale by Sotheby's in London on June 26, lot 13.
+Bugger, 300 x 250 cm also in 25 parts, signed George and Gilbert, was sold for £ 800K by Sotheby's on June 26, 2019, lot 13.
 The two outer columns are pictures of crumpled and soiled newspapers.

 In their early days, Gilbert and George exhibited themselves on stage as living sculptures, with a deliberately shocking fantasy.
 Residing in the East End, they gradually take abhorrence of the punk society and of the dirt that invades London.